The World's Fastest Indian: Production

-Director Roger Donaldson had been working on this film for over 20 years before he started filming it, and had previously directed a short television documentary about Munro called Burt Munro: Offerings to the God of Speed in 1971.
-Arranging the financing for a full feature film was much more difficult, but a key Japanese investor, and Donaldson and Hannam's own money, allowed the film to be made.

-In interviews, Hopkins stated that Munro was one of the easiest roles that he has ever played in his career, simply because Munro's view on life was not all that different from his own.
+Director Roger Donaldson had been working on this film for over 20 years before he started filming it, and had previously directed a short television documentary about Burt Munro called Burt Munro: Offerings to the God of Speed in 1971.
+Arranging the financing for a full feature film was much more difficult, but a key Japanese investor, and Donaldson and Gary Hannam's own money, allowed the film to be made.
+In interviews, Anthony Hopkins stated that Munro was one of the easiest roles that he has ever played in his career, simply because Munro's view on life was not all that different from his own.

 Many of the props used for filming were actually owned by Munro, including all the exploded pistons and the piston mould that Hopkins uses for a scene in the film.
 These were on display at the Southland Museum and Art Gallery.
-The location used for Burt Munro's home and workshop in New Zealand took place on an empty section on Lithgow Street in Invercargill, this section was used as the headquarters for the notorious Black Power gang during the 1990s until the house burnt down in 1998.
+The location used for Burt Munro's home and workshop in New Zealand took place on an empty section on Lithgow Street in Invercargill.
+This section was used as the headquarters for the notorious Black Power gang during the 1990s until the house burnt down in 1998.
 A house has been built on the plot since the film was released.
 Then-Mayor of Invercargill Tim Shadbolt was given a cameo role in the film as Frank.